-Real estate has lots of terminology and it can be difficult to keep it all straight.
+Real estate has lots of terminologies and it can be difficult to keep it all straight.
 This post will take a look at sales restrictions and will explain what they are, how they work and how they can impact your real estate purchase or sale.
 First, let's define what a sales restriction is.
 When a property has "sales restrictions", it means there are specific conditions that must be met in order for a property to be sold.
-For example, in some cases only certain buyers may purchase the property.
+For example, in some cases, only certain buyers may purchase the property.
 In other cases, the property can only be sold for more or less than a stated price.

 Here are a couple of examples: